 Why I started Blogging

-1. browse around this web-site Better way of remembering.
+1. go to the website Better way of remembering.
 Looking back at some pictures, my wife and I tried to remember why or how we did some of the things we did during our trips, hikes, travels and wished we could have written it down, to remember.
 Pictures help, but there was something missing.
 When people ask us about our trips, it would also be nice to be able to tell them with details what we had enjoyed and disliked the most.

 3. Motivate other people.
 When I tell people that I have done an Ironman triathlon in 2012 and that I continue to train to compete in more, they ask me: “Why?”
 Then they say: “I could never do that”, I can now say with confidence that anyone can do a full 140.6 Ironman.
 I have seen some unbelievable people, people with disabilities and elderly people not only compete, but be competitive in Ironman evens.
 I say: “As long as you have the will and desire, you can accomplish anything.”
 You don’t necessarily need a lot of time, just be smart about how you utilize the time training and most importantly have the desire to complete one.
 So, if I can help 1 person to achieve that goal or at least motivate them to start exercising or improve in any sporting event, I think the time writing a blog is absolutely worth it.
 I was lucky enough to have great friends guiding me through the first initial steps and training for my first Ironman, I would like to return the favor to someone else, if I can.